-Mick has written seven books to date - Arminius and Thusnelda Versus Rome, A Castle of Doomsday, A Gracious Enemy, Anglo-Saxon Invasion, Full Circle for Mick, For the Love of Armin and Now What?!!.
+Mick has written eight books to date - Isabella - Warrior Queen, Arminius and Thusnelda Versus Rome, A Castle of Doomsday, A Gracious Enemy, Anglo-Saxon Invasion, Full Circle for Mick, For the Love of Armin and Now What?!!.

 Richard the First was the son of Henry II and gained fame by his courage, becoming known as Richard the Lionheart.
 He presided over the apparent 'Massacre of the Jews' at the keep of York Castle in 1190.
 That resulted in fire which burned the keep, and it was replaced with a new construction, again of timber.
 During a storm in 1228 the York Castle was demolished.
 It was replaced with the stone structure which is still there today.
 The people around york became calling it "Clifford's Tower" after the hanging of Baron roger de Clifford for treason in 1322 A.D.